Home

 Photo Credit: James Murnan, NOAA

-In a modern world, science can be an intelligible language for all, and with my work, I hope to open more opportunities for underrepresented communities to become involved in scientific conversation.
+In a modern world, science can be an intelligible language for all, and with my work, I am evolving how risk is communicated to multiple language groups across our nation.

 “And so, lifting as we climb, onward and upward we go, struggling and striving, and hoping that the buds and blossoms of our desires will burst into glorious fruition ere long.”